Cannonball House (Macon, Georgia)

 The Cannonball House was constructed in 1853 as a planter's townhouse for Judge Asa Holt.
 It is also known as the Home of Judge Ada Holt or the Mansion of the Old South.

 The house is furnished in the period from 1853 to 1870.
-It contains the recreated meeting rooms of the Adelphean (ΑΔΠ) and Philomathean (ΦΜ) societies, the world's first college sororities established at Wesleyan College in 1851 and 1852, respectively.
+It contains artifacts from the world's first female college Wesleyan College.

 The rear of the Cannonball House has a hand-molded two-story brick kitchen.
 Servants’ quarters are on the upper level.
 Few preserved structures of this type remain in the Southern United States today.

 History

 On July 30, 1864, during the Battle of Dunlap Hill, the U.S. Army, under General George Stoneman’s command, fired a cannon from what is now the Ocmulgee Mounds National Historical Park, across the Ocmulgee River.
-The Union's iron cannonball first struck the sand sidewalk, bounced into the left middle column of the house’s front facade, passed through a parlor, ultimately resting in the interior hallway.
-No one was injured or died, but Cannonball House was the only home in Macon that received damage.
+The Union's iron cannonball first struck the sand sidewalk, bounced into the left middle column of the house’s front facade, passed through a parlor, ultimately resting in the interior hallway.No one was injured or died, but Cannonball House was the only home in Macon that received damage.

 Judge Asa Holt lived in Cannonball House during the Civil War, and his family owned it until 1962.
 With the home liened for taxes and the City of Macon interested in razing it for a parking lot, the United Daughters of the Confederacy purchased it from the last residing family member, Miss Elizabeth Martin.
 The UDC made her an upstairs apartment, and she was the Cannonball House’s first tour guide.

 Current uses

 The house is owned and operated as a historic house museum by The Friends of the Cannonball House, a non-profit that promotes Macon’s architectural and cultural past.
-It displays artifacts from the antebellum era through the reconstruction era, consistent with its mission to promote Georgia's heritage through engaging and inspiring historical educational programs, exhibits, and events.
+It displays artifacts from the antebellum era through the reconstruction era.
 Visitors can tour the house, browse the collection of Civil War artifacts, join historical and educational programs, roam the garden, and enjoy the gift shop.